umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 ## What is a Google Login?

 When you log in to the Umbraco Backoffice, you need to enter your username and password.
-Integrating your website with google authentication adds a button that you can click to log in with your Google account.
+Integrating your website with Google authentication adds a button that you can click to log in with your Google account.

 ![Google login screen](images/GoogleLoginScreen_v9.png)